1.

 his mind that stopped at one question, "I can't believe

 Mom let you come?"
 Onimex did not respond.
-They had a
+Missing a cue

-to Kiles.
-At least some things never change.
+to Kiles and felt natural.
+At least some things never

 18.